iorikay/Contact10kApart/README.md

 And we got a nice result based on their collection system, with a lot of jquery and Angular

 But why not go straight to something simple and lighter ?
-Turn our Contacts into a pure HTML, CSS and Javascript application, in 10K, that's the challenges
+Turn our Contacts into a pure HTML, CSS and Javascript application, in 10k ? that's the challenge !!